 5. Apart from finishing our coffee before you, Finns will also finish their alcoholic beverages before you.
 A moderate drinker to Finns is a person with a problem to others.
 Be careful when you challenge a Finn to drink — you will lose and most likely be humiliated.

 6. Don’t expect an extended amount of emotional small talk.
 Finns often answer in short and honest bursts after a momentary ponder.
 Alternatively, we will tell you our whole life story when asked: “how are you?”
-This is more rare than the first scenario and likely involves booze.
+This is rarer than the first scenario and likely involves booze.

 7. Finns look unfazed by chilly weather.
 If it’s above -20C then you won’t see Finns commenting on the cold.
 You will learn to stop asking us if we’re cold because the answer is always going to be “no.